-Flood Damage & Wet Carpet Drying Frequently Asked Questions FAQ
+Flood Damage & Dry Wet Carpet FAQs (Frequently Asked Questions)

-These water damage flood restoration and carpet drying flood tips are provided to you by Graeme Stephens.
-An IICRC 2001 Master Restoration Technician with over 33 years of water damage flood restoration in West Auckland, North Shore, East, South Auckland, and Hibiscus Coast.
+These flood water damage restoration and carpet drying flood tips are provided to you by Graeme Stephens.
+An IICRC 2001 Master Restoration Technician with over 34 years of flood water damage restoration in West Auckland, North Shore, East, South Auckland, and Hibiscus Coast.
 To help you care for your home or workplace.
 Also, save on unnecessary water damages, mould health issues, or replacement costs.
-For the flood Faqs restoration or carpet drying service experts, call 0800 783-266 or email Auckland Steam ‘n’ Dry Carpet.
+For the flood damage restoration and dry wet carpet FAQs service experts, call 0800 783-266 or email Auckland Steam ‘n’ Dry.

-Q. Do I call a Flood Restoration Expert First
+Q. Should I call a Flood Restoration Expert First?

 Your first obligation is to mitigate the damage.
 The best way to minimise the water damage is to get a flood restoration expert there ASAP.
-Auckland Steam ‘n’ Dry Carpet & flood restorations experts can usually be on site with an hour.
-After the water, damage mitigation has been priced and commenced.
-You can then decide if you’re going to get insurance to pay.
+Auckland Steam ‘n’ Dry Carpet and Flood Restoration Experts can usually be on site with an hour.
+After the water damage mitigation has been priced and commenced, you can then decide if you’re going to get insurance to pay.
 Have peace of mind that you have help and an Allie throughout the water damage drying and remediation process.

 Auckland Steam ‘n’ Dry provides 99.99% coronavirus disinfection.
-Large commercial size ozone generators, fogging machines on wheels, and misting units disinfecting sanitisation services in Auckland.
+Large commercial-sized ozone generators, fogging machines on wheels, and misting units disinfect sanitisation services in Auckland.

 Since 1995, Auckland Steam ‘n’ Dry has provided biohazard remediation services such as the microbial remediation of mould, fungi, viruses, bacteria, and other pathogens.
 Auckland Steam ‘n’ Dry use FDA-approved industrial-strength disinfectant products with a broad spectrum of kill claims to eliminate 99.99% of viruses.
 The COVID-19 – SARS-CoV-2 remains infectious outside of a host from 2 hours up to 9 days.
 Further testing has shown the virus remains contagious for up to 3 hours in the air and 2 to 14 days on plastic and steel surfaces.
 We also wipe down cleaning with our sizeable commercial size ozone generators, fogging machines on wheels, and misting units.